jischell-msft/MCP-MitreAttack/llm-notes/plan-5-1-docker-compose-setup.md

 ## Frontend Dockerfile

-Create a Dockerfile for the frontend:
+Create a Dockerfile for the frontend.
+This Dockerfile will build the static assets and use the `serve` package to serve them.
+Caddy will then reverse proxy to this service.

 ```dockerfile
 # Frontend Dockerfile